In this lab you will explore page tables and modify them to speed up certain system calls and to detect which pages have been accessed.

 The file memlayout.h defines the virtual memory layout of the kernel with various macros such as KERNBASE, PHYSTOP, MAXVA, TRAMPOLINE, and TRAPFRAME.
 The TRAMPOLINE page is mapped to the top of the virtual address space, and TRAPFRAME is the page immediately below TRAMPOLINE.
 You can study memlayout.h as you examine Figure 3.3 of our xv6 text book.

-As mentioned above, the file memlayout.h contains two pieces of information that you will use - USYSCALL and struct usyscall.
+As mentioned above, the file kernel/memlayout.h contains two pieces of information that you will use - USYSCALL and struct usyscall.
+You must define these in kernel/memlayout.h.

 #define USYSCALL (TRAPFRAME - PGSIZE)

-The struct usyscall is defined specifically for this assignment. usyscall has one member, int pid.
+The struct usyscall is defined specifically for this problem. usyscall has one member, int pid.

 9. What are the values of the macros TRAPFRAME and PGSIZE?